 President Theodore Roosevelt, Bishop Michael J. Hoban and John Mitchell photographed, probably in 1910, in front of Holy Savior Rectory in Wilkes-Barre. influence on the miners in their congregations.
 He went out of his way to forge friendships, not only with priests, but also with Bishop Michael J. Hoban.
-Faced with coal shortages across the country and fearing for the nation's counselor to John economic well-being, President Theodore Roosevelt was forced to intervene in the 1902 strike.
+Faced with coal shortages across the country and fearing for the nation's Father John J. Curran, 1859-1936, served as a trusted counselor to John Mitchell during the strike of 1902.
+Their friendship endured, as did his friendship with President Theodore Roosevelt, who visited Father Curran at the Wilkes-Barre rectory during his occasional trips to the Lackawanna and Wyoming Valleys. economic well-being, President Theodore Roosevelt was forced to intervene in the 1902 strike.
 He summoned Mitchell and the mine owners to Washington.
 After some tense sessions, the two sides eventually agreed to arbitration.
 The strike ended on October 23, 1902.
 Roosevelt appointed the arbitration commission which rendered a decision on March 22, 1903, giving the miners a pay increase, a nine-hour-day, and a board to settle labor-management disputes.
 Mitchell became a convert to Catholicism.
 He was baptized by Father Thomas Comerford, pastor of Saint Thomas Church, Archbald, in 1908.
 He died in 1919 and is buried in Cathedral Cemetery in Scranton.